acode/FunctionScript/README.md

 - No true standards around APIs have ever been built or enforced in a rigorous manner across the industry.
-Primarily, opinions around SOAP, REST and GraphQL requests have been built into **frameworks and tools** instead of a **language specification**, increasing the cognitive overhead required to ship functional web-based software.
+Primarily, opinions around SOAP, REST and GraphQL requests have been built into **frameworks and tools** instead of a **language specification**, which has artificially inflated the cognitive overhead required to ship functional web-based software.

 - Companies like Stripe and Twilio which have built and enforced their own API development paradigms internally have unlocked massive developer audiences in